zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver01.md

 Valid domain names according to the IDNA 2008 specification is found in [RFC 5890], section 2.3.1, page 7.

-The terms "in-bailiwick" and "out-of-bailiwick" are used as defined in [RFC 7719], section 6, page 15.

 [RFC 2870]: https://tools.ietf.org/html/rfc2870